 Besides health, balance constitutes another unifying theme of my website.
 Balance is, of course, closely related to health.
 It may be considered a crucial aspect of health or even its definition according to Chinese medicine.
 Ken Wilber’s AQAL map is balanced in many ways: it aims “to cultivate body, mind, and spirit in self, culture, and nature” (Ken Wilber.
 2007.
 The Integral Vision.
 Boston: Shambhala, p.
 217-218).
 The dynamic mandala that I proposed in Wilber’s AQAL Map and Beyond shows even greater balance because it balances hierarchy (holarchy), the most fundamental ordering principle in Ken Wilber’s AQAL map, with other ordering principles such as Yin/Yang, continuum and network views.
-Ken Wilber also recognizes these other ordering principles, but not with regard to most basic structure of the Kosmos, which to him is hierarchical (holarchical).
-Therefore, in this respect his thinking is not balanced.
+Ken Wilber also recognizes these other ordering principles, but not with regard to the most basic structure of the Kosmos, which to him is hierarchical (holarchical).
+Therefore, in this respect his thinking is not well balanced.

 Healthy thinking and healing thinking is balanced thinking.
 And laughter also generates balance.